wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

 Using passwords
 -------------------

-Ansible does most of the work via SSH, SSH share their authentication mechanisms with Ansible, so in order to stablish a connection with remote hosts a user/password must be supplied that Ansible can use, next we describe some useful options that you can use for SSH authentication:
+Ansible does most of the work via SSH, SSH share their authentication mechanisms with Ansible, so in order to establish a connection with remote hosts a user/password must be supplied that Ansible can use, next we describe some useful options that you can use for SSH authentication:

 .. code-block:: bash